kulbhushanchand/kulbhushanchand.github.io-v2/_pages/projects/projects.md

 ---
 permalink: /projects/
 title: Projects
-excerpt: <i class="fas fa-flask"></i> Some of the projects I have worked on and/or currently working
+excerpt: Some of the projects I have worked on and/or currently working
 comments: false
 last_modified_at: 2018-10-23T10:00:00+05:30
 classes: wide